What are Invoice Reversals?

 - Marking an appointment as no-show (with or without a no-show fee)

-- Adding or remove tax from a purchase
+- Adding or removing tax from a purchase

 *Please note that manually overriding the amount on a patient invoice will not generate an invoice reversal.

-Don’t hesitate to reach out to us at firstname.lastname@example.org if you have any further questions about navigating invoice reversals.
+Don’t hesitate to reach out to us if you have any further questions about navigating invoice reversals.
 We’d be happy to guide you in the right direction.